flmmartins/ansible-passenger-nginx-and-ruby/README.md

-Ansible for Ruby Passenger And Nginx Installation
+Ansible for Ruby & Passenger-Nginx
 ========

 Role that installs, from a tarball, the following softwares using the version of your choosing: